 So yeah, that's basically the idea.
 Here are the rules:

 1) Before posting your idea, make sure to send me a private message regarding your idea, so that I can approve the story (which I almost always will unless it violates the below rules) and add it to an official list.
+Also send me a PM when you publish your story so I can update its status on the list.

 2) Stories must focus on the basic premise explored above, i.e. the universes of two or more franchises coming into contact via the dimensional rifts.
 All other story details are more or less up to you.